howler118/milestone-project-one/README.md

     - After clicking on the play button in the center of the video, the video start playing with sound as expected

 8) Booking Form
-    - From the home, I clicked on the TT Camping navigation link in the header
+    - From the home page, I clicked on the TT Camping navigation link in the header
     - Once on the TT Camping page, I scrolled down to the Booking section which contains the form where users can submit booking enquiries
-    - Just above the form, there is a link to the text which the user can click on if they want to get in touch with someone from UMFC
+    - Just above the form, there is a link in the text which the user can click on if they want to get in touch with someone from UMFC
     - I clicked the link and was taken directly to the contact page as expected
     - Before inputting any information, I pressed the submit button at the bottom of the form which brought up an error asking the user to fill out the first name field
     - This was as expected as it is a mandatory field